jvw3/travel-buddy-capstone/README.md

 npm install
 npm start
 ```
-*To Sign in to the application, use the following email: woodard@gmail.com*
+*To Sign in to the application as a Traveler, use the following email: woodard@gmail.com*

+*To Sign in to the application as an Admin, use the following email: admin@travelbuddy.com*

 <h2>Entity Relationship Diagram</h2>
 https://dbdiagram.io/d/631e94450911f91ba585c375